 If I recall correctly, he did get fired once.
 He came back anyway.

-Well, the Janitor was supposed to be a figment of JD's imagination, so him being able to pull off those stunts was normal for him in season one since he was basically non-existant.
+Well, the Janitor was supposed to be a figment of JD's imagination, so him being able to pull off those stunts was normal for him in season one since he was basically non-existent.
 It wouldn't have made much sense for his character to suddenly change because he's a real person.

 The Unreveal at the end of the series!
 I mean, there's this big tension about The Janitor's Real Name.
 When shortly after he gives the name Glen Matthews some guy comes up to him and calls him Tommy?
 I mean WTF?
 There better be a Wordof God Confirmation soon because this is just annoying.